Ettore Spadafora Headshot

 Bio

-Dr. Ettore Spadafora is an assistant professor of management at the RIT Saunders College of Business.
-He received his Ph.D. in international business from University of South Carolina and his Ph.D. in strategy from University of Pisa.
-Prior to moving to the U.S., he studied and/or worked at University of Pisa, City University of London, and Bocconi University.
-His research lies at the intersection of global strategy, corporate governance, and institutions.
+Dr. Ettore Spadafora is an associate professor of management at the RIT Saunders College of Business.
+He received his Ph.D. in international business from the University of South Carolina and his Ph.D. in strategy from the University of Pisa.
+His research lies at the intersection of strategy, corporate governance, and institutions.
 His work has been published in Journal of Management, Global Strategy Journal, and others.
-Dr. Spadafora is an Italian citizen, born and raised in Pisa, Tuscany.
+Dr. Spadafora is from Italy, born and raised in Pisa, Tuscany.

 Currently Teaching